 The women’s division was even closer as the top three racers all came in within 11 seconds of each other.
 First one to cross the finish line was Annabel Anderson at 2:49:13 followed by Jenny Kalmbach at 2:49:19 and Lina Augaitis at 2:49:24.

-For a full list of winners, head to the official race time page from Game On.
+For a full list of winners, head over to Sup Racer.

 I’m bummed we had to take off before the kid’s race the following day because it represents so much of what the weekend was about—enjoying the water and sharing something you love with family.
 For the SUP community, it’s obvious that they all support each other and love to share the sport with the next generation.
 There was an overwhelming sense of love and support that permeated not only the laid back aspects of the weekend but the competition as well.
 The whole spirit of the event created a really enjoyable atmosphere; it was evident why people keep coming back each year!